Welcome to Class Africa

 (No, we couldn't get them all to look at the same time!)

 What Makes the World Alive?

-This is our whole school exploration question and through it F2 will look at it by a topic approach of Hot and Cold places.
+This is our whole school exploration question and F2 will use a topic approach looking at Hot and Cold places.
 We will learn about polar regions and compare them with (our class namesake) Africa.

 One of our main texts is The Snail and the Whale by Julia Donaldson.
 Coincidentally, it was on TV at Christmas; did you watch it?

 To support our topic, we've decided to make a lifesize igloo out of milk bottles!
 Can you wash out and save your FOUR PINT milk bottles with lids, please?
 We need 350 to 500 bottles.
 If anyone feels creative and wants to join us when we build it, please let us know.

 The children have had so much fun exploring the “cold” part of our topic.
 Outside, they used building blocks from the construction shed and built an igloo.
 They all worked amazingly well together; as part of a team.
 When the sides kept falling over, the children built them back up- what fabulous resilience skills!